CFQ666312/DEFT-VLM-AD/README.md

-# Med3D-VLM: 3D Medical Vision-Language Model for Alzheimer's Disease
+# Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer’s Disease

 ## Overview
 Med3D-VLM is a data-efficient fine-tuning framework for 3D medical vision-language models (Med-VLMs), designed for Alzheimer's disease diagnosis.